masastack/MASA.Blazor/src/Doc/Masa.Blazor.Doc/Demos/Components/Markdown/props/reaonly.md

 ## en-US

-Whether to set to read-only mode.
+Whether to set to readonly mode.